 Study the numbers associated with any proposal, and ask yourself whether you might be falling for hype or flattery.

 There certainly are areas of your life where you are more informed than the general public.
-However, as we learned from third person effect, those zones of knowledge, wisdom, and understanding aren’t quite as wide as we might imagine.
+However, as we learned from the third-person effect, those zones of knowledge, wisdom, and understanding aren’t quite as wide as we might imagine.

 It’s easy to fool yourself into thinking you can be fooled at all, but that’s not the way life works.
 Don’t let your inner thoughts and sense of false confidence convince you otherwise.